Northern flicker: Habitat

-Northern flickers may be observed in open habitats near trees, including woodlands, edges, yards, and parks.
-In the western United States, one can find them in mountain forests all the way up to the tree line.
-Northern flickers generally nest in holes in trees like other woodpeckers.
-Occasionally, they have been found nesting in old, earthen burrows vacated by belted kingfishers (Megaceryle alcyon) or bank swallows (Riparia riparia).
+The northern flicker may be observed in open habitats near trees, including woodlands, edges, yards, and parks.
+In the western United States, one can find it in mountain forests all the way up to the tree line.
+The northern flicker generally nests in holes in trees like other woodpeckers.
+Occasionally, it has been found nesting in old, earthen burrows vacated by belted kingfishers (Megaceryle alcyon) or sand martins (Riparia riparia).
 Both sexes help with the nest excavation.
 The entrance hole is about 8 cm in diameter, and the cavity is 33–41 cm deep.
 The cavity widens at the bottom to make room for the eggs and the incubating adult.
 Inside, the cavity is bare except for a bed of wood chips for the eggs and chicks to rest on.
 Once the nestlings are about 17 days old, they begin clinging to the cavity wall rather than lying on the floor.
 They can create cavities inside homes, especially homes of stucco or weak wooden siding.

 Lifespan

 A study from 2006 examined the mortality rates of male and female northern flickers over a six-year period using capture-tag-recapture techniques.
 The researchers observed that only one to two birds out of every 300 adults were 7 or more years old.
 This observation data correlated well with a mortality model that predicted a 0.6% 7-year survival rate.
 The data also illustrated that there were no significant differences between male and female survival rates for the general population.

-The oldest yet known "yellow-shafted" northern flicker lived to be at least 9 years 2 months old, and the oldest yet known “red-shafted” northern flicker lived to be at least 8 years 9 months old.
+The oldest yet known "yellow-shafted" northern flicker lived to be at least 9 years 2 months old, and the oldest yet known "red-shafted" northern flicker lived to be at least 8 years 9 months old.